8:47am PT by Rick Porter

 Whoopi Goldberg Boards 'The Stand' at CBS All Access

-CBS All Access' adaptation of Stephen King's The Stand is filling out its cast, with Whoopi Goldberg among five actors joining the show.
+CBS All Access' adaptation of Stephen King's The Stand is filling out its cast, with Whoopi Goldberg among several actors joining the show.

 The limited series has also added Jovan Adepo (When They See Us, The Leftovers), Owen Teague (It), Brad William Henke (Orange Is the New Black) and Daniel Sunjata (Rescue Me).
 They join the previously cast James Marsden, Amber Heard, Odessa Young and Henry Zaga.